-How to make:
+How to make aloo paratha

 Then leave that on the kitchen counter for about half an hour.
-The parathas will stay softer if they are allowed for the resting time.
-But however, it can also be made immediately after kneading.
-Dust flour in the rolling pin and the pad.
-Make a round flat bread with the help of the rolling pin.
+The parathas will stay softer if they are allowed for resting time.
+However, it can also be made immediately after kneading—dust flour in the rolling pin and the pad.
+Make a round flatbread with the help of the rolling pin.

-Keep sauteing it till they become a tight masala.
-Keep them aside till they bring down to the room temperature.
-Once they are cooled divide them into equal sized portions.
-I ended up in getting around 12 masala potato balls of the same size.
+Keep sauteing it till it becomes a tight masala.
+Keep them aside till they bring down to room temperature.
+Once they are cooled, divide them into equal-sized portions.
+I ended up getting around 12 masala potato balls of the same size.

 6. Dust it with flour whenever it is necessary.
 Make sure the masala spreads evenly for the entire circle.